TaylorVellios/JobData_WebScraping__Indeed_LinkedIn/README.md

 # Web Scraping Indeed and LinkedIn for Recent Job Postings
-Scraping Indeed (as ethically as possible) for Job Data Across Many Cities For the Younger Nomadic Workforce.
+Scraping Indeed and LinkedIn (simultaneously, and as ethically as possible) for Job Data Across Many Cities For the Younger Nomadic Workforce.

 ![tableau1](https://user-images.githubusercontent.com/14188580/120518734-7d06ae80-c397-11eb-8a71-bef01fe4f535.PNG)